sebnitu/vrembem/packages/section/README.md

 # Section

-A container component for wrapping distinct sections of a view.
+A container component for wrapping distinct sections of a page.